-I know that feeling of overwhelm when you start your day staring at an insurmountable list of responsibilities that keeps getting longer.
+I know that overwhelming feeling when you start your day with an insurmountable list of responsibilities that keeps getting longer.

 I know that listless glance out the window, wondering how much longer you can last at your current capacity.

-I know that fleeting desire to throw up your hands, quit, and book a one-way ticket to a far-away place just to escape it all.
+I know that fleeting desire to throw up your hands, quit, and book a one-way ticket to a far-away place just to escape it all for a moment.

 Regardless of our connection to T1D, we are all stronger together.

 Hi, I'm Mollie Busby.
-In addition to serving as ROI's Operations Director, I'm a yoga instructor and teacher trainer, owner of three yoga studios, and loving supporter of my husband, Sean (founder of Riding On Insulin), who lives with T1D.
+In addition to serving as Riding On Insulin Operations Director, I'm a yoga instructor and teacher trainer, founder of Yoga Hive, co-founder of Arctic Hive, and loving supporter of my husband, Sean (founder of Riding On Insulin), who lives with T1D.

 Ladies, it’s time to fill that empty cup — this Sweet Retreat is for you.